Music

 3 Credits (3)

 Surveys Western art music within a historical and cultural context, considering significant musical figures, forms, genres, styles, and representative works from antiquity through the end of the Baroque era.
 An additional emphasis will be given to effective research and scholarly writing skills.
-Restricted to: M ED,MUSC majors.
+May be repeated up to 3 credits.

 Learning Outcomes